 Now that you’ve gathered data from your team asynchronously, you can identify patterns and common threads during the retrospective meeting itself.
 These can be pain points that multiple team members share, key learnings to carry over into future sprints, or practices from the previous sprint that are working for the team.
 Identifying patterns helps you prioritize which action items your team should set for the next sprint.
 For example, if multiple team members flag that they didn’t have sufficient information to complete tasks, that’s something you should address with an action item.

-If you can, find a way to share your screen or collaborate on a shared document with your entire team during the retrospective.
+If you can, find a way to share your screen or collaborate on a shared document or whiteboard with your entire team during the retrospective.
 That way, people can see you’re taking notes, jotting down action items, and seriously considering each person’s feedback.
 This is a good way to jump start engagement and turn conversations into actionable steps—especially if it's your first time running a retrospective meeting.

 Here’s an example of how you could visualize and collect feedback during your meeting.
 This Kanban board includes a meeting agenda, plus columns to document questions and different categories of feedback.

 Now it’s time to create action items to address common pain points.
 Action items are concrete next steps with clear owners and deadlines—so you and your team are accountable for ensuring next steps are completed.
 Setting action items during your sprint retrospective provides clarity on who’s doing what, when.
 Plus, it helps your team understand why each action item is important for the group’s success.